CBSE Class 10th Exam Date:17 Feb' 26 - 17 Feb' 26

 This Story also Contains

 This NCERT Solutions for class 10 Maths article about Polynomials is designed by our experienced subject experts at Careers360 to offer a systematic and structured approach to master polynomials in detail.
 These solutions also help students prepare well for exams and gain knowledge about the various natural processes occurring around them through a series of solved questions provided in the NCERT textbook exercises.
 It covers questions from all the topics and will help you improve your speed and accuracy.
 Many toppers rely on NCERT Solutions since they are designed as per the latest syllabus.
-Get all solved exercises, full syllabus notes, and a free PDF from the NCERT article.
+Check this NCERT article for complete syllabus coverage along with NCERT Books, Solutions, Syllabus, and Exemplar Problems with Solutions.

 Careers360 brings you NCERT Class 10 Maths Chapter 2 Polynomials solutions, carefully prepared by subject experts to simplify your studies and help in exams.
 A downloadable PDF is available — click the link below to access it.

-Below are the detailed NCERT Class 10 Maths Chapter 2 Polynomials question answers provided in the textbook.
+Below, you will find the NCERT Class 10 Maths Chapter 2 Polynomials question answers explained step by step.

 Answer: The number of zeroes of p(x) is zero, as the curve does not intersect the x-axis.